I tried registering A2A agents in Agent Registry and dynamically calling them from Strands Agents

 A2A descriptor structure

-Before registration, we'll fetch the actual Agent Card from the Runtime and register its contents in the Registry.
-This registration allows clients to understand agent names, skills, connection URLs, and so on.
+Before registering, we fetch the actual Agent Card from the Runtime and register its contents in the Registry.
+This registration allows the client side to know the agent name, skills, connection URL, and so on.

 https://dev.classmethod.jp/articles/strands-agents-amazon-bedrock-agentcore-a2a/